9 Things You’ll Regret Leaving in Your Car This Winter

 Cell phones, tablets, or laptops

-Your electronic batteries can take quite a toll in the extreme cold temperatures.
+Your battery-powered electronics can take quite a toll in the extreme cold temperatures.
 Apple actually suggests that having your electronics outside below 0 degrees Celsius isn’t good for them, and the performance of your electronics will suffer.
-Although some phones can withstand the cold (even up to -20 degrees C), your battery can still drain faster than normal in colder temperature—sometimes even going completely dead with no warning.
-Yes, your electronics will work fine when bringing them back to warmer temperatures, but it’s still not great for their overall performance and battery life.
+Although some phones can withstand the cold (even up to -20 degrees C), your battery can still drain faster than normal in colder temperatures—sometimes even going completely dead with no warning.
+Yes, your electronics will work fine when bringing them back indoors, but it’s still not great for their overall performance and battery life.

-On the other hand, these are the invaluable tools you should always have in your car.
+On the other hand, these are the invaluable tools you should always keep in your car.

-We all know that cracked eggs are a big no-no when buying a carton, and it can also happen when eggs are left out in frozen temperatures.
-However, if you do end up leaving eggs out and they are perfectly intact, yet frozen, they are still salvageable.
-After bringing those eggs to room temperature, it’s recommended to only hard-cook eggs that have been sitting in a frozen climate.
-That’s because colder temperatures cause the yolk to freeze, which means it won’t blend as well compared to a properly refrigerated runny egg.
+We all know that cracked eggs are a big no-no when buying a carton, but it can happen on its own when eggs are left out in the cold.
+However, if you do end up leaving eggs out and they are perfectly intact—yet frozen—they are still salvageable.
+After bringing those eggs to room temperature, you can hard-cook them.
+Why is only hard-cooking recommended?
+After being frozen, a yolk will never blend as well as a properly-refrigerated egg.

 Here are the strangest things mechanics have found in cars.

 Baby formula can actually separate in freezing temperatures, which could ultimately make it inedible.
-If this happens, you may want to just get rid of that baby formula to be safe.
-Winter and our cars don’t always go hand in hand.
+If there’s any doubt as to whether or not the formula has frozen, it’s probably best to get rid of it just to be safe.

 If your car is a bit older, try these tips to stay warm in a car without heat.

 Soda isn’t the only beverage to explode in freezing temperatures.
 Other popular carbonated beverages, like beer or seltzer water, also don’t stand a chance.
-The freezing temperature for soda is actually -1 degrees C, and for beer that has five per cent alcohol, the freezing point is 27 degrees.
-If it’s lower the temperature, there is a risk of explosion in your vehicle.
+The freezing temperature for soda is actually -1 degrees C, and for beer that has five per cent alcohol, the freezing point is -2 degrees C. Anything lower, and you run the risk of a sticky (and possibly smelly) explosion in your vehicle.

 Brush up on the rules of the road with these safe driving tips.

 The last thing your string, brass, or woodwind instruments need is to be sitting in extremely cold temperatures.
-Freezing temperatures can completely tear up your instruments, like the wood, the strings, or even the valves.
-If you did leave it out overnight, make sure to gradually warm it up.
-Going from zero to 60 when warming your instrument can cause damage immediately, so be careful when trying to warm it back up.
+Freezing temperatures can completely destroy your instruments, including the wood, the strings, or even the valves.
+If you did leave them out in the car overnight, make sure to warm them up gradually.
+Going from zero to 20-degrees in a matter of seconds can cause irreparable damage.

 Follow these tips to get your car ready for winter.

-In general, leaving your fluffy friend in the car is probably never a good idea.
-And it’s especially true in colder temperatures.
-By locking the car (even if you’re quickly running in somewhere) your increasing the chance of your pet freezing to death.
-Don’t plan on turning your car off when running in somewhere?
-Well, that’s actually illegal.
+In general, leaving your fluffy friend in the car is never a good idea—and that holds especially true in colder temperatures.
+By locking the car (even if you’re quickly running in somewhere) you’re putting your pet’s well being at risk.

 Taking off on a cross-country trek?
 Don’t leave your driveway until you’re sure these road trip essentials are on board.